MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 execution_settings = OnnxGenAIPromptExecutionSettings()
 ```

+---

 > [!TIP]
 > To see what you can configure in the execution settings, you can check the class definition in the [source code](https://github.com/microsoft/semantic-kernel/tree/main/python/semantic_kernel/connectors/ai) or check out the [API documentation](https://learn.microsoft.com/en-us/python/api/semantic-kernel/semantic_kernel.connectors.ai?view=semantic-kernel-python).

 ::: zone-end

+Below are the two ways you can use a chat completion service to generate responses.

 ### Non-streaming chat completion